 How to Protect Your Child’s Inheritance from His or Her Spouse

 Parents have one goal when thinking of leaving an inheritance: to protect their children.
 This can include protecting their children from their son-in-law or daughter-in-law.
-Many want to make sure that their hard-earned assets, family businesses, or precious family valuables stay within their family.
+Many want to make sure that their hard-earned assets, family businesses, or precious family valuables stay within their family and are protected from their child’s spouse.

 David and Martha want to make sure the inheritance they leave to their son, Sam, is protected from Sam’s wife.
 They have a wonderful relationship with Sam’s wife but would prefer Sam’s inheritance to stay within their family.
-They fear that, if Sam is not alive, Sam’s wife would inherit the asset and remarry, and their hard-earned assets end up in the wrong hands.
+They fear that Sam’s wife may remarry and inherit their assets, leaving their hard-earned assets in the wrong hands.

 Thankfully, there are many ways to structure a plan to provide this protection.
 Without an estate plan the child will inherit through probate court proceeding.
 Once inherited, the child has freedom to share with a spouse.